laminas/technical-steering-committee/meetings/agenda.md

 Introduce a new package `laminas-translator` that contains only the `LaminasTranslator` interface.
 Release 2 versions, v1.0 without native types and v2.0 with native types, i.e.

+I've created a repository containing the proposed interface here: https://github.com/gsteel/laminas-translator that is hopefully ready to release.

 ```php
 namespace Laminas\Translator;